influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/guides/replacing-nodes.md

 #### Check your InfluxDB user permissions

-In order to add or remove nodes to or from a cluster, your user must have `AddRemoveNode` permissions.
+To add or remove nodes to or from a cluster, your user must have `AddRemoveNode` permissions.
 Attempting to manage cluster nodes without the appropriate permissions results in a timeout with no accompanying error.